Strategic Housing Land Availability Assessment

 SHLAA Key Statistics

-Analysis of the SHLAA shows that 3194ha of land is available for residential development within the District on 344 sites.
-1942ha are greenfield sites, 1142ha are mixed greenfield/brownfield and 110ha purely brownfield sites.
+Analysis of the SHLAA shows that 5588ha of land is available for residential development within the District on 330 sites.

-The estimated total number of housing required to 2033 is between 12,000 and 15,200.
+The estimated total number of housing required to 2041 is about 18959.
 As such the SHLAA shows that Braintree District has sufficient sites available to meet its housing requirements.
+Brownfield Site Schedule The SHLAA shows that we have 67 brownfields or mainly brownfield sites with an area of 448 ha, which potentially could accommodate a total of 9,053 dwellings.